eatcomics/libperspective/README.md

 # libperspective
-LibPerspective is a utility library for writing softwareon Sega Dreamcast VMU - By Kresna
+LibPerspective is a utility library for writing software on Sega Dreamcast VMU - By Kresna